bocoup/wpt/docs/writing-tests/general-guidelines.md

 #### Support Files

-Various support files are available in in the `/common/` and `/media/` directories (web-platform-tests) and `/support/` (in css/).
+Various support files are available in in the directories named `/common/`, `/media/`, and `/css/support/`.
 Reusing existing resources is encouraged where possible, as is adding generally useful files to these common areas rather than to specific testsuites.

 #### Tools